mhogrefe/malachite/docs/mapping/gmp-integers.md

 equivalent, with one delegating to the other.
 The distinction that matters is by-reference versus by-value-or-assign, and only the second group has the *potential* to avoid allocation.

-Potential, not guarantee, and the difference is worth understanding.
-Whether the storage of a consumed operand is actually reused depends on the operation.
+Potential, not guarantee: whether the storage of a consumed operand is reused depends on the operation.
 For addition it is: adding a 1000-bit and a 500-bit [`Natural`](https://docs.rs/malachite-nz/latest/malachite_nz/natural/struct.Natural.html) by value reuses the larger operand's buffer for the sum, and even when only the smaller operand is owned, its buffer is grown rather than abandoned.
 The